sisoje/viewmodelify-swift/README.md

 - You can reuse the same code in multiple views.

 # Usage
 To hide boilerplate code we use swift macros so every model has boilerplate lines automatically.
-Just use attached macro `ViewModelify` in your code and attach it to the property wrapper that is your decoupled model:
+Use macro `ViewModelify` in your code and attach it to the property wrapper that is your model:
 ```
 @ViewModelify
 @propertyWrapper struct AgeModel: DynamicProperty {